DE1-Engineering-Mathematics/module-resources/tutorial_sheets/14-root-finding.md

 The equation $x^3-7x^2+14x-6=0$ has at least one root between $x=0$ and $ x=1$.
 Use the method of interval bisection to locate this root accurate to $10^{-2}$.

 <div class = "answer">
-This problem follows the same method as problem 1.

 The bisection method finds a root in a given interval $[0, 1]$}